Alvise Cadamosto: First Journey (1455)

 Pressing south, Cadamosto and Usodimare finally discovered the mouth of the Gambia River in late June or early July 1455.
 They set about sailing upriver, but their advance faced unremitting hostility from the Mandinka inhabitants upriver.
 Subjected to intense missile fire, they barely fended off a massed canoe attack that sought to trap and board them.
 According to Cadamosto's interpreters, the Mandinka believed the Portuguese were cannibals, that they had come to the region to buy black men to eat.
-Urged by their frightened crews (and probably desirous to keep his human cargo intact – he had been carrying a shipload of slaves since Cayor), Cadamosto decided to call off venturing further and backed out of the river.
+Urged by their frightened crews, Cadamosto decided to call off venturing further and backed out of the river.
 Cadamosto does not supply details of the return trip to Portugal.

-At the mouth of the Gambia, Cadamosto made a note of the near-disappearance of the northern Pole Star on the horizon, and roughly sketched a bright constellation to the south, believed to be the first known depiction of the Southern Cross constellation (albeit wrongly positioned and with too many stars – a more accurate rendition would have to wait until Mestre João Faras in 1500.)
+At the mouth of the Gambia, Cadamosto made a note of the near-disappearance of the northern Pole Star on the horizon, and roughly sketched a bright constellation to the south, believed to be the first known depiction of the Southern Cross constellation (albeit wrongly positioned by the printer and with too many stars – a more accurate rendition would have to wait until Mestre João Faras in 1500.)
 Cadamosto called it the carro dell' ostro (southern chariot).

+While it is clear that Cadamosto traded in Cayor for slaves, it is unlikely that he sojourned for exploratory adventures south on a caravel carrying human cargo.
+At least there is no suggestion in his account that he was carrying a shipload of slaves at the time.
+It is most likely that after the terms were negotiated, Cadamosto had to wait for some time for the Damel of Cayor (or the slave traders he had contracted with) to assemble and deliver the enslaved persons.
+Cadamosto likely undertook the exploratory southern journey during this waiting period, and probably stopped again at Cayor to finally pick up the enslaved persons on his return to Portugal.
+But this is conjectural, as Cadamosto gives no details of his return journey.